5 The First City

 • Stromatolites are the fossil record of these communities, preserved in layered carbonate structures dating to 3.5 billion years ago.

-• Carbon isotope fractionation by RuBisCO provides a durable biosignature, detectable in rocks 3.8 billion years old.
+• Carbon isotope fractionation by autotrophic fixation enzymes (RuBisCO, reverse TCA cycle, and others) provides a durable biosignature, detectable in rocks 3.8 billion years old.

 • Enzymes accelerate reactions by 10\(^8\) to 10\(^{17}\)-fold; Michaelis-Menten kinetics (\(V = V_{\max}[\text{S}]/([\text{S}] + K_m)\)) describes the speed-versus-supply tradeoff governing every metabolic reaction in the mat.